bajra6/E-voting-System/README.md

+Thanks to all YT tutorials and online articles.
+This project was fun and I learnt a lot.

 # React Truffle Box

 This box comes with everything you need to start using Truffle to write, compile, test, and deploy smart contracts, and interact with them from a React app.